xrarch/books/xr17032handbook/chapinstructions.typ

 This instruction is used to implement atomic sequences.
 It loads the 32-bit contents of a naturally-aligned memory address within *Register B* into *Register A*.
 It also sets two "registers" associated with the current processor: a "locked" flag is set to TRUE, and a "locked address" is set to the physical address being accessed.
 Though it is implementation-dependent, these "registers" likely do not reside on the processor itself, and may be implemented in any way as long as it provides the same semantics.

 If the *RFE* _Return From Exception_ instruction is executed on the current processor, the "locked" flag is cleared, causing a future *SC* instruction on this processor to fail.
 This is the only required behavior in a uniprocessor system.
-In a multiprocessor system, if any other processor performs an *SC* _Store Conditional_ instruction to this processor's "locked address", this processor's "locked" flag is cleared.
+In a multiprocessor system, if any other processor performs a store instruction to this processor's "locked address", this processor's "locked" flag is cleared.
 This can be used to implement atomic sequences in non-privileged (i.e. usermode) code.

 #line(length: 100%)